 The efficacy and safety of CANCIDAS has not been adequately studied in prospective clinical trials involving neonates and infants under 3 months of age.
 Although limited pharmacokinetic data were collected in neonates and infants below 3 months of age, these data are insufficient to establish a safe and effective dose of caspofungin in the treatment of neonatal candidiasis.
 Invasive candidiasis in neonates has a higher rate of CNS and multi-organ involvement than in older patients; the ability of CANCIDAS to penetrate the blood-brain barrier and to treat patients with meningitis and endocarditis is unknown.

 CANCIDAS has not been studied in pediatric patients with endocarditis, osteomyelitis, and meningitis due to Candida.
 CANCIDAS has also not been studied as initial therapy for invasive aspergillosis in pediatric patients.

 Clinical studies of CANCIDAS did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
 Although the number of elderly patients was not large enough for a statistical analysis, no overall differences in safety or efficacy were observed between these and younger patients.
-Plasma concentrations of caspofungin in healthy older men and women ( ≥ 65 years of age) were increased slightly (approximately 28% in AUC) compared to young healthy men.
+Plasma concentrations of caspofungin in healthy older men and women (65 years of age and older) were increased slightly (approximately 28% in AUC) compared to young healthy men.
 A similar effect of age on pharmacokinetics was seen in patients with candidemia or other Candida infections (intra-abdominal abscesses, peritonitis, or pleural space infections).
 No dose adjustment is recommended for the elderly; however, greater sensitivity of some older individuals cannot be ruled out.

 Additional Cancidas Information